MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 * [See also](#see-also)

-The WebView2 API provides the `CoreWebView2.ProcessFailed` and `CoreWebView2Environment.BrowserProcessExited` events for your application to react to different scenarios.
+WebView2 provides the `CoreWebView2.ProcessFailed` and `CoreWebView2Environment.BrowserProcessExited` events for your application to react to different scenarios.
 Use this document to learn how to use these events to react when these scenarios occur.

 * `CoreWebView2.ProcessFailed`.
 Use this event for diagnostics and recovery from failures in the WebView2 processes.